Hospital network: Ranked by capacity

 This is a list of hospital networks with a capacity of more than 2,500 beds.

 Ranked by staff

 This is a list of hospital networks with at least 20,000 staff.

 By country

 United States

 The largest hospital networks headquartered in the United States are included in the table below.
 The name, headquarters location, number of hospitals, funding type and founding year are given for each network.
-There were 6,146 hospitals in the United States in 2020, of which 2,240 were managed by the largest 45 hospital networks.
+As of 2023, there were 6,129 hospitals in the United States.